kbknapp/blog-kbknapp-dev/posts/006_ebpf_part_ii.md

 *extremely* low level, and actually prior to the kernel conducting any processing on the packet at all.

-Small side note, BPF programs targetting the XDP attachment point can even be offloaded on the actual NIC hardware, for some special NICs.
+Small side note, BPF programs targeting the XDP attachment point can even be offloaded on the actual NIC hardware, for some special NICs.
 This means the BPF program is loaded onto the NIC, and run for every packet that touches the NIC before the host machine/kernel even sees it.
 This is incredibly powerful as if